 Beyond those who are a part of this world with us, pretty much everyone else thinks we’re crazy.

 And I won’t lie, this is NOT the life I envisioned when we first started our family.

 Yes, I have a love/hate relationship with our family’s involvement in competitive soccer.

 I am not for one minute going to tell you that I’m totally OK with what is going on in youth sports today.
 There is, without a doubt, more drama happening in kids’ athletics than you’ll ever find on an episode of “The Housewives of [Wherever].”

 The amount of time families are asked to commit can be unfair and stressful.
 The money that is required for everything from general fees to travel expenses and private training is out of control.

-For all these reasons, my son’s involvement with competitive soccer for the last three years (he’s almost 11) has been a constant struggle in our household.
+For all these reasons, my son’s involvement with competitive soccer for the last five years has been a constant struggle in our household.